OntoUML/ontouml-models/scripts/process-new-model-submission.md

       - "models/**"
 ```

-For PRs, the workflow:
+For normal one-model PRs, the workflow:

 1. rejects fork-based PRs;
 2. detects the unique changed model folder under `models/`;
-3. rejects PRs that modify files outside the target model folder;
+3. rejects PRs that modify files outside the target model folder, except generated root `catalog.ttl`;
 4. processes that model folder;
 5. commits generated files back to the PR branch when changes exist.

+### Generated-artifact-only bulk maintenance

+A same-repository PR touching more than one model folder is accepted only when every changed model file is directly inside `models/<slug>/` and is one of:

+- `ontology.ttl`;
+- `metadata.ttl`;
+- `metadata-turtle.ttl`.

+Generated root `catalog.ttl` may also change.
+This selects `bulk-generated` mode: a read-only job checks full-catalog ontology and dependent metadata synchronization, parses model Turtle files, and verifies that validation did not modify the checkout.
+It does not generate a bot commit.

+This narrowly scoped migration/maintenance mode does not allow multi-model contributor-source submissions or unrelated code/workflow changes.
+A PR touching only one model folder still uses normal processing, even if its changes are generated files only.

 ### Manual trigger